Samsung/CAS/README.md

 The shared linking spec provides a list (delimited by `:`) of linker switches (that were used during the build) used to tell a linker that it should produce a shared library.
 For most of the possible usages it should be enough to provide `-shared:--shared` values (it's actually the default value).

 The number of jobs used during the cache creation specifies how many processors should be used for the file dependency computation of the linked modules (which defaults to the number of cores available in the system).

+When cache file is created the list of dependencies (both direct and full dependency list) for each processed module is created.
+If a number of computed dependencies for a given module exceeds some predefined value (90k at the current default implementation) the error is produced and the cache creation stops.
+The dependency threshold can be overriden using the `--deps-threshold` (or `-DT`) option.

+The cache creation process can be also split into two independent phases.
+When the `--create` option is passed only the core BAS database is saved into the cache file.
+Executing next with option `--deps-create` will compute the dependency list for each module and add that information to the cache as well.

 For more information regarding the `cas` command line tool (and other clients to access the database content) please see [client readme](CLIENT.md) file.